Workshop Setup

 kustomize build deploy/admin | oc create -f -

-# create the ocp template and deploy it
+# Create the OpenShift template and deploy it

 make template-create